Board of Directors

 Community Leader and Activist

-Barb, a long- time resident of Palo Alto, has been on FCS's Board of Directors since 2012 and is very active in FCS's annual fundraising event, the Circle of Support Luncheon as well as serving as a chair of the Board Development Committee.
+Barbara, a long- time resident of Palo Alto, has been on FCS's Board of Directors since 2012 and is very active in FCS's annual fundraising event, the Circle of Support Luncheon as well as serving as a chair of the Board Development Committee.
 In recognition of her dedicated efforts, she was recognized as a Distinguished Volunteer Fundraiser by the Association of Fundraising Professionals (AFP) Silicon Valley at Philanthropy Day.
 A graduate of Georgetown University, she serves on multiple boards and just termed off Georgetown’s Board of Regents after serving for 6 years.
 She is a founding member of a new philanthropic model, the Maverick Collective, which is partnering with Population Services International (PSI), Melinda Gates, and the Crown Princess of Norway, in order to end extreme poverty by investing in girls and women.
 Barb believes in providing opportunities for women to succeed and in the ability of people to recover from addiction.
 She serves on the Executive Committee of Silicon Valley for Human Rights Watch (HRW), is a Trustee of the Nantucket Atheneum, and is a Past President of the Nantucket Garden Club.
 Barb has three grown children, now living on both coasts.

 Carole Middleton | Board Member